ImageMagick/Usage-Markdown/morphology/index.md

 The next pixel further in will be given 100 units more.
 Exactly how many units will be assigned is given by the [Distance Kernel](#distance_kernels) that is used.

-So lets look at the largest color value that was set in the above image.
+So let's look at the largest color value that was set in the above image.

 ~~~{data-capture-out=distance_max.txt}
 identify -verbose distance.png | grep max: